 Core is a non-profit Christian ministry supporting men and women with homosexual issues who voluntarily seek change in sexual preference and expression.
 It respects the rights of individuals who identify as 'gay' who do not seek change, and supports dignity for LGBT persons.
 It does not support gay "marriage" - usually considered an "equality" issue, premised on the belief that being gay is "biological" and is therefore unchangeable.
 Core Issues Trust offers one-to-one support for individuals volunarily seeking to leave homosexual behaviours and feelings.
 Please read our "Statement on Prejudice".
 The Royal College of Psychiatrists (2014) has recently affirmed that human sexuality is fluid for some, and therefore changeable in some cases.
-Core Issues Trust promotes the idea that individuals are not "victims" of their sexual desires - we all have choices in how we express ourselves
+Core Issues Trust promotes the idea that individuals are not "victims" of their sexual desires.

 NEW THERAPEUTIC SUPPORT FOR UNWANTED SSA In BELFAST and LONDON